 Table 3: Summary of data stored in NeuroElectro database.
-Color highlights: green – top 11 commonly reported ephys properties, yellow – neuron type mentions defined by NeuroLex, orange – basic metadata, blue – recording (external) and pipette (internal) solutions metadata.
+Color highlights: green – 11 most commonly reported ephys properties, yellow – neuron type mentions defined by NeuroLex, orange – basic metadata, blue – recording (external) and pipette (internal) solutions metadata.
 Data extracted on: 25.09.2016

 For my analysis, I use NeuroElectro data from a set of 882 curated articles.
 The NeuroElectro curation team has identified 1588 neuron type mentions in the collected articles.
-Each data entry in NeuroElectro is annotated with one of 120 neuron types (Table 1).
-Neuron types are defined by the NeuroElectro extended dictionary of neuron types that was originally provided by NeuroLex.org.
+For each of these mentions, ephys data and metadata information can be reported or missing from the article’s methods section.
+The most consistently reported information is recording temperature.
+Junction potential contains the full 1588 entries because it is a categorical variable with one of the options being “Unreported”, so it is not regarded as missing data by NeuroElectro.
+Each data entry in NeuroElectro is annotated with one of 120 neuron types that are defined by the extended dictionary, originally provided by NeuroLex.org.
 The full list of NeuroElectro neuron types can be found here: http://neuroelectro.org/neuron/index/.

 An ephys property can be reported multiple times in the same article (once per measured neuron type), resulting in the total number of measured properties (Examples: Rin, RMP) exceeding the number of articles.
 NeuroElectro only contains data that authors choose to publish, therefore